 Sorry Pixel Laptop Lovers, Google Not Working On An Upgrade

-The news was announced by the company's Rick Osterloh, Senior Vice President for Hardware, at the ongoing Mobile World Congress (MWC).
+The news was announced by Rick Osterloh, the company's senior vice president for hardware, at the ongoing Mobile World Congress.
 Osterloh disclosed the information in a meeting with journalists.

 The Pixel moniker is currently used for a new line of smartphones from the company i.e. the Google Pixel and Pixel XL.
 Both the devices are doing really well even though Google had issues with limited supplies of both the smartphones.